 Orchard is probably my favorite game to play with kids 9(ish) and under.
 Favorite card games include Rat-A-Tat-Cat, and Mille Bornes.
 Shut the Box has seen lots of playtime over the years as well.
 Bird Bingo has been a favorite for years, now.
 I’d like to get Ocean Bingo.

 These are our longtime favorite colored pencils.
+They aren’t widely available anymore though, so I’ve been buying these.
 These are fun too.
 This is a nice set of chunky triangular colored pencils that isn’t too expensive.
 We like beeswax blend crayons and have recently been using some that are made in the U.S. by Filana We love both the blocks and the stick crayons.
 These 100% beeswax chunky crayons are expensive but have held up very well-a great choice for younger children.

 Gifts for adults (and big kids):

 This might not be what you think of as far as gifts go, but I love my Big Wooly for dusting under dressers and beds, and other places that dust collects on hardwood floors.
 Also good for reaching cobwebs.

 Leathermen are very popular in our house, and we have a couple of new ones this year.
 Beatrix received this cute little one for her 10th birthday, and Jonny bought the Wingman for his own birthday.
 It’s a bit smaller than his other one, and he is very attached to it.
 It is small enough that he can carry it in his pocket and he claims that he uses it almost every day for something.
 Beatrix just turned 11 and this year she received her own Wingman and a leather pouch.
 (It comes with a nylon pouch, but she prefers leather.)
 I can’t say that Leathermen interest me very much, but my family is into these things.